 In fact, 55% of SaaS brands use content marketing as the primary marketing strategy.

-For example, Ahrefs is a great example of how leveraging content marketing efforts can make a difference.
-They have built a strong reputation for educational content, including blog posts and video tutorials, which has led to them serving more than 2 million users.
+Ahrefs is a compelling example of how leveraging content marketing can make a difference.
+They built a strong reputation for educational content — blog posts and video tutorials — which led to serving more than 2 million users.

 Here’s how you can do it:

-- Understand customers: You need to learn how customers interact online and their pain points.
+- Understand customers: Learn how customers interact online and identify their pain points.
 Use customer feedback and market research to understand their challenges.

 - Develop a content calendar: Plan, create, and schedule content that addresses these pain points.
-This ensures a consistent flow of educational content through your SaaS brand.
+This ensures a consistent flow of educational content across your SaaS brand.

-- Leverage various formats: To reach a broader audience, don’t limit yourself to blogs; expand to videos, podcasts, infographics, and more.
+- Leverage various formats: Don’t limit yourself to blogs — expand to videos, podcasts, infographics, and more to reach a broader audience.

 #5.
 SEO and SEM